Does Scribd allow copyright infringements on Scribd and SlideShare?

-Scribd’s members retain the rights to the content they upload to Scribd.
+Scribd’s members retain the rights to the content they upload to Scribd and SlideShare.
 Scribd does not serve as a right agent or broker for matters related to permissions and licensing.
-All queries regarding the licensing of specific documents should be directed to the person that uploaded the content to Scribd.
+All queries regarding the licensing of specific documents should be directed to the person that uploaded the content.
 Many members provide contact information on their profile page, but Scribd cannot provide additional contact information.
 Many authors and publishers feature copyright information and permission instructions on their websites.

 What is copyright?

 Copyright is a form of protection granted by law to authors of original creative works.
 Copyright applies to any creative expression including a book, photographs, artwork, writing, or recording.
 A copyright guarantees that the author or rights holder determines who gets to copy, re-use, or alter the original work.
 In the United States, an original work is under copyright protection from the moment it is created and fixed in a tangible medium of expression.
 Copyrights can be held exclusively by the creator of the original work, or shared via license with another entity, such as a publisher or agency.

 The period for which a work remains under copyright varies from country to country.
 After a period of time, copyrights revert to the public domain.
 Works in the public domain can be copied or reused without restrictions.
 Some alternatives to full copyright have emerged in an attempt to add greater flexibility to copyright licensing.
 The most flexible and widely-used alternative is Creative Commons.
 Scribd provides uploaders the option of using Creative Commons licenses.
 Other alternatives to copyright, such as copyleft and the GNU Public License, are also in use across the Internet but are not supported on Scribd.

 Scribd is based in the United States and complies with all domestic and international copyright laws.